dkleehammer/autoconfig/README.rst

 Simple Example
 --------------

-If no parameters are passed, the library searches for a file named ".config.json", starting from the current directory (process.cwd()) and searching upwards.
+If an object is not passed, the library searches for a file named ".config.json", starting from the current directory (process.cwd()) and searching upwards.

 Using well-known JSON format, this makes it easy to get started instantly